wolferobert3/adolescent-representation-bias/README.md

 # Adolescent Representational Bias in AI Repository
-This is the code repository for the AIES'24 paper ***Representation Bias of Adolescents in AI: A Bilingual, Bicultural Study***, available at [placeholder](placeholder).
+This is the code repository for the AIES'24 paper ***Representation Bias of Adolescents in AI: A Bilingual, Bicultural Study***, available at [https://arxiv.org/pdf/2408.01961](https://arxiv.org/pdf/2408.01961).

 ### 1. Structure